Crystalline representations and Wach modules in the relative case II: Period rings and -- representations

-where the left and right vertical arrows are natural inclusions and the bottom arrow is injective from Lemma \ref{lem:bdr_embedding}.
-The diagram commutes since the top and bottom horizontal arrows are defined using the embedding $\Ainf(\Rbar) \rightarrow \prod_{\pins} \Ainf(\Cplusp)$ of Lemma \ref{lem:ainf_intersection}.
-So the injectivity of the top arrow follows, proving the first claim.
-Finally, for each $\pins$, the induced natural map $\OBcrys(\Rbar) \rightarrow \OBcrys(\Cplusp)$ is tautologically compatible with respective Frobenii and the claims on filtrations and connections follow from the corresponding claims on $\OBdR$ in Lemma \ref{lem:bdr_embedding}. \end{proof}
+where the left and the right vertical arrows are naturally injective (by the discussion at the beginning of this section), and the bottom arrow is injective by Lemma \ref{lem:bdr_embedding}.
+The diagram commutes since the top and the bottom horizontal arrows are naturally defined using the injective homomorphism $\Ainf(\Rbar) \rightarrow \prod_{\pins} \Ainf(\Cplusp)$ of Lemma \ref{lem:ainf_intersection}.
+So, it follows that the top horizontal arrow is injective, thus proving the first claim.
+Next, for each $\pins$, the induced natural $R[1/p]\linear$ homomorphism $\OBcrys(\Rbar) \rightarrow \OBcrys(\Cplusp)$ is tautologically compatible with the respective Frobenii and the claims on filtrations and connections follow from the corresponding claims on $\OBdR$ in Lemma \ref{lem:bdr_embedding}.
+Hence, the lemma is proved. \end{proof}